-Keywords: rough set, lower approximation, upper approximation, rough sublattice, rough ideal doi: 10.23755/rm.v29i1.18
+Keywords: rough set, lower approximation, upper approximation, rough sublattice, rough ideal

 Never in the history of mathematics has a mathematical theory been the object of such vociferous vituperation as lattice theory (for more details see[3, 13]).
 Lattices are partially ordered sets in which least upper bounds and greatest lower bounds of any two elements exist.
-A lattice is a set on which two operations are defined, called join and meet and denoted by \vee and \wedge , which satisfy the idempotent, commutative and associative laws, as well as the absorption laws:
+A lattice is a set on which two operations are defined, called join and meet and denoted by \lor and \land , which satisfy the idempotent, commutative and associative laws, as well as the absorption laws:

-$a \lor (b \land a) = a,$
+$$a \lor (b \land a) = a,$$

-$a \wedge (b \lor a) = a.$
+$$a \wedge (b \vee a) = a$$ .